A second question may be asked: is nihilism a kind of skepticism? Again, I think that these two doctrines are radically distinct.

-he said – So why are you not killing yourself?
+he said.
+So why are you not killing yourself?

-he was answered.
-Because it does make no difference
+, he replied, it makes no difference

-But also, some authentic nihilist ones, like: Although life for me is torture, I cannot renounce it, because I do not believe in the absolute values in whose name I would sacrifice myself.
+2. Yet, he also develops genuinely nihilistic reflections, for instance: Although life for me is torture, I cannot renounce it, because I do not believe in the absolute values in whose name I would sacrifice myself.
 If I were to be totally sincere, I would say that I do not know why I live and why I do not stop living. […] Why should I bother?
 Let death appear in a ridiculous light; suffering, limited and unrevealing; enthusiasm, impure; life, rational; life's dialectics, logical rather than demonic; despair, minor and partial; eternity, just a word; the experience of nothingness, an illusion; fatality, a joke!

 5.